Sulaiman Khan Karrani: Relation with Akbar

-Conquest of Cuttack
+Conquest of Odisha

-Though northern India and parts of southern India were ruled by the Muslim rulers, they had not yet been able to conquer Odisha.
-In 1568 Sulaiman Khan sent his son Bayazid Khan Karrani and the famous general Kalapahad (Kala Pahar) against Mukunda Deva, the king of Utkal (North Odisha).
+Northern India and parts of southern India were ruled by the Muslim rulers before they conquered Odisha.
+In 1568 Sulaiman Khan sent his son Bayazid Khan Karrani and the general Kalapahad (Kala Pahar) against Mukunda Deva, the king of Utkal Odisha.
 After a few major battles against the Odias, and aided by civil war elsewhere in Odisha, Sulaiman was able to bring the entire area under his rule.
 Kalapahad sacked the Jagannath temple and took Puri under control.
 Sulaiman Karrani appointed Ismail Khan Lodhi as Governor of Odisha and Qutlu Khan Lohani as Governor of Puri respectively.

-Conquest of Koch Bihar

-Sulaiman Khan Karrani is said to have sent Kalapahad against the Kamata (later Koch Bihar under the Mughals) king, Vishwa Singha.
-Kala Pahad crossed the Brahmaputra River and advanced as far as Tejapur (modern-day Dinajpur District, Bangladesh).
-He defeated and captured the Kamata general Shukla-Dhwaja, third son of Bishwa Singha.
-Later Shukla-Dhwaja was released and regained Koch Bihar.